Prediction intervals for random-effects meta-analysis based on confidence distributions and Edgington's method

 While Higgins' $I^2$ indicates that roughly 14\% of variability across study estimates is due to heterogeneity, it does not inform about absolute effect heterogeneity.
-In contrast, Figure~\ref{fig:sere_predictivedistributions}, which shows Edgington's PCD distributions alongside the HTS predictive distribution, provides direct estimates for the distribution of true effects.
+In contrast, Figure~\ref{fig:sere_predictivedistributions}, which shows Edgington's PCD distributions alongside the predictive distributions by \citet{Higgins2008} and \citet{Nagashima2018}, provides direct estimates for the distribution of true effects.
 Displaying the entire predictive distribution, rather than only prediction intervals, allows for straightforward assessment of predictive information and uncertainty.
-For instance, we observe that future effects are most often predicted to be beneficial concerning the treatment outcome, yet there is also a notable chance of effects in the opposite direction, even with large effect sizes, according to the PCD distributions accounting for heterogeneity estimation uncertainty.
+Although the estimate of $\tau^2$ is close to zero, PCD-simplified and PCD-full remain relatively wide due to the substantial uncertainty in the heterogeneity estimate, which is reflected in the corresponding confidence distribution of $\tau^2$ (Web Figure~\ref{fig:covidconfdens}), over which these predictive distributions are obtained by marginalizing heterogeneity uncertainty.
+We observe that future effects are most often predicted to be beneficial concerning the treatment outcome, yet there is also a notable chance of effects in the opposite direction, even with large effect sizes for PCD distributions accounting for heterogeneity estimation uncertainty.

-The PCD-fixed distribution is the narrowest, likely since it does not account for uncertainty in heterogeneity estimation.
-Although the HTS distribution is wider, the confidence probabilities that a future effect is zero or larger are nearly identical for HTS and PCD-fixed (0.088 and 0.087, respectively), due to the PCD-fixed distribution being strongly right-skewed (Fisher skewness = 1.25), while the HTS distribution is symmetric.
-The PCD-simplified and PCD-full distributions are substantially wider, exhibiting confidence probabilities of future effects being zero or larger of 0.23 and 0.26, respectively.
-The corresponding Fisher skewness coefficients are 0.03 and 0.50, suggesting that while they inherit skewness from Edgington’s confidence distribution (Fisher skewness = 0.90), marginalization over the confidence density of $\taus$ reduces skewness, particularly for PCD-simplified.
+PCD-fixed is the narrowest, likely since it does not incorporate heterogeneity estimation uncertainty, and has FiSC = 0.42 with an estimated confidence probability that a future effect is zero or larger, $\widehat{\text{Conf}}(\tn \ge 0)$, of $0.182$, comparably larger than for the similarly dispersed but more left-shifted and symmetric HTS distribution ($0.088$).
+PCD-simplified and PCD-full are substantially wider, exhibiting $\widehat{\text{Conf}}(\tn \ge 0)$ of 0.24 and 0.26, respectively.
+Their corresponding FiSC's are 0.03 and 0.50, suggesting that while they inherit skewness from Edgington's confidence distribution, which has FiSC of 0.90, marginalization over the confidence density of $\taus$ reduces skewness, particularly for PCD-simplified in this example.
+The parametric bootstrap distribution is slightly narrower than PCD-simplifed and PCD-full, with FiSC of 0.37 and $\widehat{\text{Conf}}(\tn \ge 0) = 0.14$.
 Further, equi-tailed and HCDP intervals are similar, with differences mainly present for the PCD-fixed distribution.
 For simplicity we therefore use equi-tailed intervals throughout.
+In Web Tables~\ref{tab:covidpointestimates} and~\ref{tab:serepi}, we provide additional comparisons of 95\% prediction intervals and estimators of the average effect.